top of page

 Understanding your ADHD traits is the first step toward identifying support strategies, including ADHD coaching and therapy.

-If you are an ADHDer traits and are seeking support, consider reaching out to an ADHD coach or requesting an ADHD assessment.
+If you are an ADHDer and are seeking support, consider reaching out to an ADHD coach or requesting an ADHD assessment.

 What is Autism?
 Key Traits, Differences, and Support Options